helidon-io/helidon/docs/se/config/extensions.md

 ## Change Support SPI

 Once it loads a `Config` tree from `ConfigSource`, the config system does not itself change the in-memory `Config` tree.
 Even so, the underlying data available via the tree’s `ConfigSource`s can change.
-Implementations of [`PollingStrategy`](/apidocs/io.helidon.config/io/helidon/config/spi/PollingStrategy.html) may trigger regular check whether a source has new data.
-Implementation of [`ChangeWatcher`](/apidocs/io.helidon.config/io/helidon/config/spi/ChangeWatcher.html) may watch the underlying source for changes and trigger an update.
+Implementations of [`PollingStrategy`][pollingstrategy] may trigger regular check whether a source has new data.
+Implementation of [`ChangeWatcher`][changewatcher] may watch the underlying source for changes and trigger an update.

 ### PollingStrategy SPI